Integrating Healthy Rituals into Daily Life

 Common Meditation Misconceptions

 You often hear that to really be meditating, you have to sit for 20, 30, 40, 50, 60 or even more minutes.
 Let me tell you, that is not true.
-If you are able to sit for even 5 minutes with yourself with your eyes closed focusing on your breath, you are meditating.
+If you are able to sit for even 5 minutes with yourself with your eyes closed focusing on your breath, you are meditating - cultivating mindfulness and a state of inner peace.
 You are creating a state of meditation.
 You are creating a state of stillness.
 “But my mind wanders!”
 I hear you say.
 Even sitting with yourself for 5 minutes where your mind has wandered and you've brought it back and your mind has wandered and you've brought it back, you are practising meditation.

 I've been meditating for a very long time, and you could even say that I'm a lifetime meditator.
 As a Hindu, I've grown up with chants, meditations and prayers in all sorts of ceremonies, from blessing the home when moving in, to somebody passing away, to somebody getting married, to going to the temple on the weekends.